 - An SSL cert or way to have an HTTPS connection (I use ngrok)

 (minimal knowledge needed)

 Core Structure (HTML)

-Let’s start by laying out our basic html structure.
-There are a few UI elements we must have, such as the local video stream, the remote video streams, a toolbar that will contain buttons for toggling audio/video streams, a button to share our screen with the group, and lastly a way to leave the chat (we’ll add the buttons a little later).
+Let’s start building our video chatting web app by laying out our basic HTML.
+There are a few UI elements we must have, such as the local video stream, the remote video streams, a toolbar that will contain buttons for toggling audio/video streams, a button to share our screen with the group, and lastly a way for participants to leave the chat (we’ll add the buttons a little later).

 Adding in CSS and JS

-Now that we have our base we can start expanding.
-Using Bootstrap for our CSS we can quickly style our html with a few simple classes.
+Now that we have our video chat web app base we can start expanding.
+Using Bootstrap for our CSS we can quickly style our HTML with a few simple classes.
 In the above code, let’s add the CSS links _(shown below)_ into the code where we see the comment block

 <!-- CSS includes go here -->.

 While Boostrap is great but it isn’t a holistic solution, so I threw in a few extras CSS blocks within a custom CSS file (we’ll get to this a little later).
 This will help adjust a few elements that we won’t get perfect out of the box with Bootstrap.
 I also added the Font Awesome CSS framework because we are going to need to incorporate icons for the various buttons and FA makes it really simple.